esikm/Pillow/docs/handbook/tutorial.rst

 --------------------------

 The Python Imaging Library supports a wide variety of image file formats.
-To read files from disk, use the :py:func:`~PIL.Image.open` function in the :py:mod:`~PIL.Image` module.
+To read files from disk, use the :py:func:`~PIL2.Image.open` function in the :py:mod:`~PIL2.Image` module.
 You don’t have to know the file format to open a file.
 The library automatically determines the format based on the contents of the file.

-To save a file, use the :py:meth:`~PIL.Image.Image.save` method of the :py:class:`~PIL.Image.Image` class.
+To save a file, use the :py:meth:`~PIL2.Image.Image.save` method of the :py:class:`~PIL2.Image.Image` class.
 When saving files, the name becomes important.
 Unless you specify the format, the library uses the filename extension to discover which file storage format to use.